New York Residents Call ‘Yellow Cab’ Author a Fraud

 How many of them replied “yes”?
 None, according to the group.

-Masayoshi Toyoda, one of the group’s organizers, said Ieda, responding to his inquiry, vaguely answered that she had heard the phrase being used in a negative way in Japan, failing to give details such as to who she had heard the expression from.
+Masayoshi Toyoda, one of the group’s organizers, said Ieda, responding to his inquiry, vaguely answered that she had heard the phrase being used in a negative way in Japan, failing to give details such as from whom she had heard the expression.

 But despite the group’s protests, Shigeto Saito, president of Ieda’s publishing company, Koyu Shuppan, stands by her work — some minor revisions notwithstanding.